 Associate Professor (Teaching) of Sociology (by courtesy)

-Christine Min Wotipka is Associate Professor (Teaching) of Education and (by courtesy) Sociology; Director of the Master’s Program in International Comparative Education and International Education Policy Analysis at the Stanford Graduate School of Education.
+Christine Min Wotipka is Associate Professor (Teaching) of Education and (by courtesy) Sociology and Director of the Master’s Program in International Comparative Education and International Education Policy Analysis at the Stanford Graduate School of Education.
 She also serves as co-Resident Fellow at the Education and Society Theme (EAST) House.
 From 2012-2016, she served as Director of the Program in Feminist, Gender, and Sexuality Studies at Stanford University.

 In 2010, Dr. Wotipka co-founded the Education and Society Theme (EAST) House – a living-learning space for undergraduates interested in educational research, policy, activism, and teaching.
 Dr. Wotipka leads a weekly seminar at EAST House titled “Current Issues and Debates in Education.”
 In addition to this and the seminars she leads for the students in the ICE/IEPA master’s program, she also teaches "Gender and Education in Global and Comparative Perspectives" and "Gender and Higher Education: National and International Perspectives."
 Both courses are cross-listed in Education; Sociology; and Feminist, Gender, and Sexuality Studies.

 Dr. Wotipka earned her BA (summa cum laude) in International Relations and French at the University of Minnesota-Twin Cities, and MA in Sociology and PhD in International Comparative Education at Stanford University.
 Prior to joining the faculty at Stanford, she was an assistant professor at the University of Minnesota-Twin Cities and a visiting assistant professor/global fellow at the University of California, Los Angeles.
 Between her undergraduate and graduate studies, she served as a United States Peace Corps volunteer in rural northeast Thailand and worked at an economic research firm in Seoul, the Republic of Korea.